How To Get Started

 What is a task card?

-The task cards are classroom technology integration activities that are designed to take normally 20-30 minutes of class time.
+The task cards are classroom technology integration activities that are designed to take normally 20-30 minutes for instruction.
+After the instruction, it is expected that it will take several class periods to complete the activity.
+Some of the tasks could be repeated throughout the year for mastery.
 Most cards have extension activities that provide additional lesson resources.

 The task cards all contain: